roys/cewler/README.md

 It's a great tool for security testers and bug bounty hunters.
 The lists can be used for password cracking, subdomain enumeration, directory and file brute forcing, API endpoint discovery, etc. It's good to have an additional target specific wordlist that is different than what everybody else use.

 _CeWLeR_ was sort of originally inspired by the really nice tool [CeWL](https://github.com/digininja/CeWL).
-I had some challenges with _CeWL_ on a site I wanted a wordlist from, but without any Ruby experience I didn't know how to contribute and work around it.
-So instead I created a custom word list generator in Python to get the job done.
+I had some challenges with _CeWL_ on a site I wanted a wordlist from, but without any Ruby experience I didn't know how to contribute or work around it.
+So instead I created a custom wordlist generator in Python to get the job done.

+---

 ## At a glance
 <img src="https://github.com/roys/cewler/blob/main/misc/demo.gif?raw=true" width="800" />

+---

 ## Features
 - Generates custom wordlists by scraping words from web sites